 Full Boar Craft Brewery

-Started in 2015, Full Boar recently celebrated their two-year anniversary with limited edition releases, music, and food trucks.
+Started in 2015, Full Boar recently celebrated their three-year anniversary with limited edition releases, music, and food trucks.
 The closest brewery to our house, we are regular clients of Full Boar, and even members of their mug club!
 We’ve gotten to know Dave and Eric fairly well.
 Both local guys with a passion for beer, they are fantastic at what they do.

 What makes them unique?
 They offer a variety of events at the brewery.
 Live music regularly; food trucks on site for events.
 They do collaborations with other local businesses.
 Most recently they have done a beer-and-donut pairing and a beer-and-wing night.
 While you’re there, say hello to “Heavy G” – the real boar’s head on the wall above the taps.
 My favorite beer: Bearded Boar – Black Bear (a porter from a collaboration with Stout Beard)